-Persons affiliated with jVen Capital, LLC, entities affiliated with Versant Ventures, Harris & Harris Group, Inc., entities affiliated with CHL Medical Partners and entities affiliated with Cross Creek Capital, L.P., each of which are existing stockholders, have indicated an interest in purchasing up to an aggregate of \$5.1 million of units in this offering at the initial public offering price.
-Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase units in this offering or the underwriters may elect not to sell any units in this offering to such stockholders.
-In addition, persons affiliated with jVen Capital, LLC, affiliates of Versant Ventures, Harris & Harris Group, Inc. and entities affiliated with Cross Creek Capital, L.P., who are holders of our outstanding secured demand notes in the aggregate principal amount of \$2.1 million are expected to tender such demand notes as payment for 350,000 units purchased in this offering.
+jVen Capital, LLC, entities affiliated with Versant Ventures, Harris & Harris Group, Inc., entities affiliated with CHL Medical Partners and entities affiliated with Mason Wells, each of which are existing stockholders, have indicated an interest in purchasing up to an aggregate of 700,000 shares of our common stock in this offering at the initial public offering price.
+Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase shares in this offering or the underwriters may elect not to sell any shares in this offering to such stockholders.
+Each of such existing stockholders who are holders of our outstanding secured demand notes may elect to tender such demand notes as full or partial payment for shares of common stock purchased in this offering.
+The underwriters will receive a reduced underwriting discount of 5%, or \$ per share, in connection with shares of our common stock purchased by any existing stockholders in this offering.
+Any shares purchased by such stockholders will be subject to lock-up restrictions described in the section entitled "Shares Eligible for Future Sale."